wlav/cppyy/doc/source/lowlevel.rst

 ``new[]``) and three corresponding ways of deallocation (``free``, ``delete``, and ``delete[]``).
-Direct use of ``malloc`` and ``new`` should be avoided for C++ classes, as these may override ``operator new`` to control their allocation own.
+Direct use of ``malloc`` and ``new`` should be avoided for C++ classes, as these may override ``operator new`` to control their own allocation.
 However these low-level allocators can be necessary for builtin types on occasion if the C++ side takes ownership (otherwise, prefer either ``array`` from the builtin module ``array`` or ``ndarray`` from Numpy).